explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 > - Second, the claims that can be checked seem to be quite simple (checks for more complex claims cannot be generated with LLMs) and thus easy to check manually.
 Even then, a human has to verify all generated links, which in at least some cases are wrong.
 This begs the question of whether a manual system where only larger and more important claims are annotated would not be more useful in practice.

-Although we cannot remove the need for author verification entirely, we do at least make it much easier than it would be using a traditional debugger, since the author can interact directly with the output.
+Although we cannot remove the need for author verification entirely, we can at least make it much easier than it would be using a traditional debugger, since the author is now able to interact directly with the output.
 Keeping a human in the loop for verification purposes is also likely to be important from a trust point of view.

 For the more complex cases, where current LLMs are unable to generate a full solution in one step, our current design should be able to form the basis of a more interactive workflow, similar to working with Copilot, where users iteratively refine the goal by nudging, re-prompting, and constraining via partial code.
-For the present paper we are focused on exploring the limits of current LLM capabilities and validating a simpler agent-based architecture where user interaction is restricted mainly to validation rather than iterative refinement.
+For the present paper we are focused on exploring the limits of current LLM capabilities and validating a simpler agent-based architecture, where user interaction is restricted mainly to validation rather than iterative refinement.

 # Response to Reviewer Bezq